davisgulf7/simiple-writer/notes.md

 The formatting toolbar now has a cleaner look with collapsible controls, and all action buttons are in one convenient location.

+The highlighter button should open up an attached modal that has four color options (light yellow, light rose, light green, light blue).
+There should also be an option to remove highlighting in this modal.

+0123456789
+ actions taken
+Done!
+The highlighter button now opens a menu with four highlight color options and a remove option:

+Light Yellow - soft yellow highlight
+Light Rose - soft pink highlight
+Light Green - soft green highlight
+Light Blue - soft blue highlight
+Remove Highlight - removes any highlighting
+Click the highlighter button to open the menu, select a color to apply it to your selected text, or choose "Remove Highlight" to clear any highlighting.
+The menu closes automatically after making a selection or clicking outside of it.